AIRPACT-Fire/Documentation/technical_docs.md

 #### Motivation

 Seeing an object at two distinct distances -- ideally with a separation of at least 50 feet -- gives good insight into how the chromatic intensity of this object varies with respect to distance.
-This variance in contrast is directly related to the
+This variance in contrast is directly related to the Visual Range

 #### How It's Done